Soniasaurus5607/Standard-moderation-discord-bot/README.md

 click on this link https://discord.com/developers/applications , log into your discord account.
 After you've done that you need to click the blue button in the top right corner that says "New Application".
 Give it a name and agree to discord's TOS.
 In the left bar click on OAuth2.
 Scroll down until you see multiple check boxes.
-Check the bot one, scroll down and copy the link you just got.
-Paste that link in your browser and invite the bot into your discord server
+Check the bot one, scroll down check the administrator one as well.
+Scroll down and copy the link you got and paste it in your browser.
+Invite your bot to your discord server.